26 BEST Vegetarian & Vegan Restaurants in Mexico City

 Ojo de Maiz – 7/10

-Ojo de Maiz is a cute vegan cafe in Colonia Condesa (not to be confused with Ojo de Agua next door, a non-vegan restaurant) serving vegan Mexican food.
+Ojo de Maiz is a cute vegan cafe in Colonia Condesa (not to be confused with Ojo de Agua next door) serving Mexican food.

-The menu compromises vegan dishes like salads and soups, and Mexican classics like tacos, flautas (fried, stuffed tortillas), tamales, aguachiles, enchiladas, and pambazos (sandwiches fried in pepper sauce).
+The menu compromises salads, soups, and Mexican classics like tacos, flautas (fried, stuffed tortillas), tamales, aguachiles, enchiladas, and pambazos (sandwiches fried in pepper sauce).

 Although I enjoyed the creative menu, it wasn’t our absolute favorite meal.
 Everything was tasty but nothing was amazing… The broccoli was slightly too hard and we wondered why there was unseasoned tofu topping the guac.